Wednesday, November 29, 2023

 Childhood is all about learning to live with the impersonal will.
 Spend enough time with an infant through early childhood until the age of reason, and you'll actually see this battle of the wills develop.
 This skill isn't something we have innately, we learn it.

 We all know exceptional people and we know people that seem to fail at everything.
 They both face struggles, but what do they really, deep down struggle with?
 We say about the failure "he's his own worst enemy".
 We say about the successful guy "he's a force of nature, strong willed!"
 Just picture the image of little beings perched on each of your shoulders whispering in your ears...
 One says, "just do it, you know you want to" while the other says "it's dangerous and someone could get hurt".
-One of these imps is portrayed as the devil, uncaring of any consequence, and the other an angel, with your best interest at heart.
+One of these imps is portrayed as the devil, uncaring of any consequence, and the other an angel, with everyone's best interest at heart.
 This concept illustrates the battle of the wills in simple terms, it is for all intents and purposes the epic battle between good and evil.

 This dual nature we all possess sits at the basis of all our human stories.
 This dance, this battle we must all face, defines us.
 We don't know it intuitively; we rarely recognize its significance, yet it influences every decision we make.
 How do we know which of these natures is right, which one should we listen to?
 Humanity has been struggling with this since the beginning of time.
 It would seem we need some guidance, a teacher perhaps.

 Is it any wonder we conjured God?
 Of course not!
 But what is God really?
 Where is God?
 What if God is that part of our will that rejects the cold indifference of spacetime and brings compassion and empathy to the suffering.
 The man who says he doesn't believe in God doesn't realize that "God" is in him whenever he acts like a decent person or helps out when asked.
 God is right there, in him.
 We don't have to get hung up on religion to understand this.
 God is there when a new mother welcomes her baby, ready to sacrifice everything for it.
 God is there at the accident scene in the actions of the paramedic and then again at the hospital in the emergency room where doctors and nurses save lives.
 God is there in the woman who drops off groceries at the food shelf.
-God is there in the teenager who comforts his friend who has just lost her grandma.
+God is there in the teenager who comforts his friend who has just lost her mother.
 God is at the lab in the scientist who is exploring a new treatment for disease.
 God is the hedge against the cold, cruel impersonal world.

 All these actions and millions more happen every day in every corner of the world.
 We may call it common decency, we may consider it simply doing what's right, but it is caring, compassion and empathy put into action.
 We are choosing to act Godly through the power of our will.
 We do this without conditions, without expectations of recompense.
 This is where God is.
 It doesn't have to be any harder than that.